KonghaYao/pure-graph/docs/api/index.md

 ## Authentication

-Pure Graph relies on your framework's authentication mechanisms.
+Open LangGraph Server relies on your framework's authentication mechanisms.
 Context can be injected via:

 -   **Next.js**: `x-langgraph-context` header (set by middleware)
 -   **Hono.js**: `langgraph_context` variable (set by middleware)